-Watering Baby Chicks
+5. Watering Baby Chicks

 Baby chicks can drown or hurt themselves if inappropriate waterers are used, so it makes sense to buy the proper equipment.
-There’s an inexpensive waterer available that screws onto a mason jar and is sized specifically for baby chicks.
-I like the metal type (there’s enough cheap looking plastic around already), and we use two for 25 – 30 chicks.
+There’s an inexpensive waterer available that screws onto a mason jar and is sized specifically for baby chicks (see photo above).
+I like the metal type (there’s enough cheap-looking plastic around already), and we use two for 25 – 30 chicks.

 The chicks inevitably get waste and pine shavings in the water, so they need to be washed and refilled several times daily.
 As the chicks get bigger, the waterer stays cleaner if it’s off the ground (making sure it isn’t too high for them to reach) by placing them on boards.
 Eventually, we change to one two-gallon “font” type waterer that gets washed and refilled twice daily.

-Feeding Baby Chicks
+6. Feeding Day-Old Chicks

 There are also feeders for baby chicks – available in plastic or metal.
 We went with the metal and chose the long multi-opening type so many chicks could feed simultaneously.
 Again, disasters can happen if the right equipment isn’t used, so it’s best to buy what’s appropriate.

-We generally don’t get vaccinated chicks, so we’ve use a medicated starter feed.
-If we’re raising baby Buckeyes, they benefit from higher protein levels than those offered in “chick” starter, so we use a higher protein medicated turkey starter.
+We generally don’t get vaccinated chicks, so we’ve often used a medicated starter feed.
+If we’re raising baby Buckeyes, they benefit from higher protein levels than those offered in “chick” starters.
+So, we use a higher protein-medicated turkey starter.
 It’s really dependent on the type of bird being raised.

-Roosts for Baby Chicks
+7. Roosts for Baby Chicks

 Roosts aren’t absolutely necessary, but providing them does help keep the waterer and feeder clean.
 If roosts are provided, they’ll hang out there rather than on the waterer and feeder (sometimes).
 A simple roost of whatever length needed can be made by taking two 4” square x 1” thick boards, drilling a 1″ round hole in each, and inserting a 1″ round dowel between the boards.
 Even easier, find an appropriately shaped branch and place it in the brooder.

-Putting It All Together for Raising Chicks
+8. Putting It All Together for Raising Chicks

-When they arrive, immediately move them into the brooder and make sure they’re finding the water (they need water as soon as possible).
+When they arrive, immediately move the chicks into the brooder.
+Then make sure they’re finding the water (they need water as soon as possible).
 If no one’s drinking, pick an energetic chick and carefully dip its beak into the water.
 The rest should learn after seeing the first drink from the waterer.
-Follow the same procedure to make sure they’re eating.

 Pasting up can be fixed by taking a paper towel, dunking it in warm water, and gently using it to remove the blockage.
 Remember gently, or the fuzzy down will come off too (and the other birds may then pick on this area).
-If the blockage isn’t coming off, you can dunk the chicks back end in warm water until things loosen up.
+If the blockage isn’t coming off, you can dunk the chick’s back end in warm water until things loosen up.

-Baby Chick Losses
+10. Baby Chick Losses